 It is strongly recommended that all potential applicants consult NINDS staff very early in the planning stage and a minimum of 12 weeks before submission of an application is anticipated.

-Applicants requesting $500K or more direct costs in any year (excluding consortium F&A) are required to contact NINDS program staff at least 12 weeks before submitting the application.
-NINDS program staff are required to get approval to accept the application for review from senior leadership.
+Applicants requesting $500K or more direct costs in any year (excluding consortium F&A) must contact NINDS program staff at least 6 weeks (at least 12 weeks is strongly encouraged) before submitting the application.
+NINDS program staff are required to get approval from NINDS senior leadership to accept the application for review.

 Refer to the CREATE Bio Pre-application Process webpage http://www.ninds.nih.gov/funding/areas/translational_research/CREATE_Bio_Pre-application_Process.htm.